aardvark-community/ScreenshotrExample/README.md

 * **I don't have an Aardvark.Media application.
 Can I use the Screenshotr service nevertheless?**

     Yes, if you know how to take a screenshot from your application.
 The Screenshotr service requires the image as a byte[].
 Take a look at the upload function in the Screenshot.fs of the Aardvark.UI.Screenshotr project.
+You don't need this nuget package, install the [Screenshotr package](https://www.nuget.org/packages/Screenshotr.Client) directly.

 * **I want to use the Screenshotr.UI and don't want to write some default tags everytime.
 How do I do that?**